VincentVanlaer/mesa-school-labs/content/friday/morning-session.md

 ./clean && ./mk && ./rn
 ```

 Watch the run evolve, and watch the runs of others at your table.
+In general, it's good practice to look at the terminal output when running MESA and be aware of what limits your timesteps.

 Compare the HR diagram that pops up with those produced by people at your table with a different mesh_delta_coeff / time_delta_coeff.
 Do your diagrams agree?
 Disagree?
 Which agree better?

 For comparison to others at the table and to other runs you do in subsequent Mini-mini-labs, record the final **Mass**, **Radus**, **$T_\mathrm{eff}$**, **Luminosity**, and **star age**.
 If you want to do other runs yourself, or if you are doing this lab asynchronously outside of the MESA@Leuven school, you can also save your LOGS folder to a safe location where it won't be overwritten.